Dangerous cold sets in as heavy snow blankets U.S. northeast

 New York City's Department of Homeless Services went to "code blue," doubling the number of vans patrolling streets to seek people who needed shelter and streamlining the check-in process for homeless shelters.

-Washington received more than 2 inches of snow, Philadelphia roughly 5 inches and Hartford 7 inches. link.reuters.com/zym75v
+Washington received more than 2 inches (5 cm) of snow, Philadelphia roughly 5 inches (13 cm) and Hartford 7 inches (18 cm). link.reuters.com/zym75v

 In Cambridge, Massachusetts, just outside Boston, Tom Klein took a break from shoveling and said that a life in New England had accustomed him to harsh winter weather.